CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL05.md

    ![](Media/eighteen.png)

-1. It will create an activity and redirects you to **MySQL to Azure Database for MySQL Online Migration Wizard**, and then click on **Next: Select Target**.
+1. It will create an activity and redirect you to **MySQL to Azure Database for MySQL Online Migration Wizard**, and then click on **Next: Select Target**.
 (It might take a moment to load.)

 1. In **MySQL to Azure Database for MySQL Online Migration Wizard** fill out the information as mentioned below, uncheck **encrypt connection**, and click on **Next: Select Target**